abrahamAlpuerto/FinGPT-Powered-Agents/docs/source/index.rst

 About FinGPT-Powered Agents
 ---------------------------
-The **FinGPT-Powered Agents Framework** leverages Large Language Models (LLMs), modular components, and the MCP protocol to enable flexible, powerful, and transparent financial decision-making agents.
+The **FinGPT-Powered Agents Framework** leverages Large Language Models (LLMs), modular components of the MCP protocol, and the MCP protocol itself to enable flexible, powerful, and transparent financial agents.
 This framework allows developers to integrate real-time market data, user-specific portfolios, remote analytics services, and advanced computational tools seamlessly into financial agents.

 Key Features